DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/developer/DatasetUrls.md

 * `cdmremote:http://server:8080/thredds/cdmremote/data.nc`

-The `cdmRemoteURL` must be an endpoint for a `cdmremote` web service, which provides extent subsetting on remote CDM datasets.
+The `cdmRemoteURL` must be an endpoint for a `cdmremote` web service, which provides index subsetting on remote CDM datasets.

 ### DAP4 datasets